code-and-effect/effective_datatables/README.md

 Start by creating a model in the /app/models/effective/datatables/ directory.

-Any Effective::Datatable models that exist in this directory will be automatically detected and "just work".
+Any Effective::Datatable models that exist in this directory will be automatically detected and 'just work'.

 Below is a very simple example file, which we will expand upon later.

-This model exists at /app/models/effective/datatables/posts.rb
+This model exists at `/app/models/effective/datatables/posts.rb`

 ```ruby
 module Effective